levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 and String("hello world") not supported
 ```

-Very cool, our parser can now build Abstract Syntax Trees which contain string tokens.
+Very cool, our parser can now build Abstract Syntax Trees which contain strings.
 You will note I removed the leftmost term (`+ 2`) from the expression.
-Our parser can only parse expressions with two terms currently.
-We will add support for unlimited terms later on, and that is when all these abstractions will really worthwhile.
+Our parser can only handle expressions with two terms for now.
+We will add support for unlimited terms later on, and that is when all these abstractions will really become worthwhile.

 That being said, our interpreter is still not working.
-That is expected; we have not added support for string-based operations yet.
-This is where our language can become unique and interesting.
+This is expected; we have not added support for string-based operations yet.
+Our language now can become unique and interesting.

 ### Syntactic sugar